Sanchezia nobilis Plant Indoor Care, Propagation, Problems and Solutions

 Similar Plants

-Sanchezia Plant is similar in appearance to the more popular Aphelandra squarrosa (Zebra Plant), which is much smaller, growing to a height of 2 ft only.
+Sanchezia Plant is similar in appearance to the more popular Aphelandra squarrosa (Zebra Plant), which is much smaller, growing to a height of 2 feet only.

 Where to Buy

 Are you looking to add this spectacular plant to your collection?
-It is available online on Etsy.
+You may acquire them from Etsy (Link to Etsy).

 Sanchezia Plant, Golden Vein Plant, Sanchezia nobilis